-- Students must meet all the respective degree requirements of the School of Graduate Studies and the participating graduate unit. - Students must meet the requirements of the collaborative specialization as follows: - IDS1000H (0.5 full-course equivalent [FCE]): a core course meeting every other week throughout the academic year involving a mix of classes covering a substantive theme. - Participate regularly and actively in the Development Policy and Power Seminar Series SRM3333H. - 1.0 elective FCE related to development policy and power. - Collaborative specialization courses may be taken as electives for the purpose of satisfying home program requirements.
+- Students must meet all the respective degree requirements of the School of Graduate Studies and the participating graduate unit. - Students must meet the requirements of the collaborative specialization as follows: - IDS1000H Development Policy and Power: a core course meeting every other week throughout the academic year involving a mix of classes covering a substantive theme. - Participate regularly and actively in the SRM3333H Master's Seminar Series. - 1.0 elective FCE related to development policy and power. - Collaborative specialization courses may be taken as electives for the purpose of satisfying home program requirements.